Server Certificate Vs. Client Certificate – Technical Difference Explained

 What is a Client Certificate?

-A client certificate refers to a digital certificate that assures the identity of the client trying to access the server.
+A client certificate is a digital certificate that assures the client’s identity when accessing the server.
 The user can be an email user or a website user.

 You can consider it as a password.
 However, the password can be hacked using various methods by cybercriminals.
 A client certificate cannot be hacked, and it can seamlessly authenticate the user without any input.